 Setting dynamic goals for your corporate sustainability strategy can increase its effectiveness by making it flexible enough to adapt to a wide range of potential changes.
 If your policy is more static, you could be missing out on many potential benefits.
-According to a recent article published by GreenBiz, if your once-innovative sustainability practices are more than three years old, it’s time to review them.
+According to an article published by GreenBiz, if your once-innovative sustainability practices are more than three years old, it’s time to review them.

 From the article: